TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_INDEX.md

 ---

-*This documentation covers Firestore collections for the Tributestream memorial livestreaming platform.
+*This documentation covers Firestore collections for the Tributestream event livestreaming platform.
 For questions or updates, contact the development team.*